TheYuriG/blog_lessons/discord_create_channels/README.md

 # How to create Categories, Text Channels, Threads, Voice Channels, and Roles in Discord.JS v14

 Navigating through [Discord.JS' guide](https://discordjs.guide/#before-you-begin) and [documentation](https://discord.js.org/#/docs/discord.js/main/general/welcome) can be confusing if you are new to programming, as many bot creators will also be learning how to code to create their bot (it was my first project too, back in 2018!).
-This README.md aims to simplify the learning process to make different types of channels from a slash command interaction.
+This README.md aims to simplify the learning process to make different types of Channels from a slash command interaction.
 Before anything else, it's essential to share links to relevant resources used in this blog post:

 -   [Discord.JS' support server](https://discord.com/invite/djs)